 - Educating middle and elementary school students and serving as role models for these younger-grade students.

 - Advocating for smoke-free school campuses and smoke-free local sporting arenas.

-- Raising community awareness through articles in newspapers, letters to the editor, public service announcements on radio, and interviews and appearances on news programs.
+- Raising community awareness of ATOD topics through articles in newspapers, letters to the editor, public service announcements on radio, and interviews and appearances on news programs.

 - Educating key leaders and policymakers in the community on issues faced by youth.